CE2507/C-Compiler/README.md

 **Overview**

-  If your not sure where to start I reccomend looking at Lexical-Analysis file for a start
+  If your not sure where to start I reccomend looking at Lexical-Analysis file